Gay Playa del Carmen – A Top Gay Travel Destination in Mexico

 For Tulum, you could combine the Tulum ruins by the sea with a Cenote and trip to see the turtles with this tour.
 It’s also super easy to take the ADO bus to Tulum for the day.
 You could rent a bike and head to the Tulum ruins followed by a swim at the beach or reserve at a lounger and umbrella at a fabulous beach club like Cinco, which is part gay-owned.

-Banking – There are plenty of ATMs on Fifth Avenue although we would likely avoid these assuming fees are higher than a few blocks away at national and international banks like HSBC, Citibanamex, Scottiabank, and Santander, among others just a few blocks away on 10th and 30th Avenues.
+Banking – There are national and international bank ATMs available at Cancun International Airport.
+We recommend getting Mexican Pesos (MXN) here on arrival.
+For reference, $1 US Dollar (USD) is worth just under 20 pesos (it’s recently been fluctuating between 17-20 as of the publication date of this article).
+In Playa, there are plenty of ATMs on Fifth Avenue although we would likely avoid these assuming fees are higher than a few blocks away at national and international banks like HSBC, Citibanamex, Scottiabank, and Santander, among others just a few blocks away on 10th and 30th Avenues.

-Fitness/Gym– To burn off those holiday calories and stay in shape while enjoying Playa, the two air conditioned gym options other than the luxury fitness center at the Grand Hyatt Playa are Evolve Fitness and The Gym.
+Fitness/Gym– To burn off those holiday calories and stay in shape while enjoying Playa, the two air conditioned gym options, other than the luxury fitness center at the Grand Hyatt Playa, are Evolve Fitness and The Gym.
 Both have day, week and month passes.
-Evolve also has a gym in Tulum and you can access both Evolve locations with your membership so that’s our preference balancing quality and cost.
+Evolve also has a gym in Tulum and you can access both Evolve locations with your membership.

 Wine/Liquor store – By far the best and one of the largest wine and liquor stores we found in Playa was La Europea Plaza in the Quinta Alegria Shopping Center at Calle 16 Norte and 10th Ave.